cscranton5/POPL_Parser_project/README.md

 To run the project:

-Ensure you have the proper libraries installed (Antlr4, antlr4-python3-runtime) This library is an open-source library made by Yuval Shavit for ready-made counter for indent/dedent.
+Ensure you have the proper libraries installed (Antlr4, pip install antlr4-python3-runtime AND antlr4-tools) This library is an open-source library made by Yuval Shavit for ready-made counter for indent/dedent.

 1. Generate Python files from g4: